MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-overview.md

 First some terminology:

 - A direct header is a header that you explicitly `#include` in your code.
-- An indirect header is a header that you don't explicitly `#include`, but that is included by a header file that you do directly include.
+- An indirect header is a header that you don't explicitly `#include`.
+Instead, a header file that you do directly include, includes it.
 We also say that an indirect header is included `transitively`.

 Include Cleanup analyzes your code and determines which headers aren't used and which are indirectly included.
 Consider the following header file: